xdudaj02/Bioinformatics/task_2/README.md

 # Bioinformatics - Individual Assignment 2
-Python code for the second individual assignment for the Bioinformatics cours at FCUP 23/24.
-Solves the third problem of the assignment.
+Solution to the second individual assignment for the Bioinformatics course at FCUP 23/24.
+The final report that was turned in is contained in the file [solution.pdf](solution.pdf).
+The code for the third part of the assignment is contained in the file [solution.py](solution.py).

 ## Usage
 Script requires the `sequence_alignments.py` file from the fifth lab of the course to be in the same directory.